 A piece of older research suggests that a diet high in lectins may contribute to autoimmune diseases like Crohn's disease, celiac, rheumatoid arthritis, and diabetes.
 Thus, the benefits of following the Plant Paradox Diet and cutting out lectins may include a reduced risk and better management of autoimmune disease and chronic disease—however, there are no clinical trials demonstrating this just yet.

 While the goal of the Plant Paradox Diet is to reduce inflammation, weight loss may be an added benefit.
 There have been many claims of individuals shedding pounds on the Plant Paradox Diet.
 Many say that it's not simply the lack of lectin content in the diet but the focus on mindful and healthful eating that results in weight loss.
 (The diet recommends cutting out many processed foods and refined carbs, which doesn't hurt!)

 Risks of the Plant Paradox Diet.

-As with most things in life, this diet comes with some warnings.
+As with most aspects of well-being, it's all about balance.
+That said, this diet comes with some warnings.
 Following a lectin-free diet means eliminating quite a few perfectly healthy foods.
 And at a time when the majority of the country is still eating heavily processed foods full of artificial sugars and fat, it's natural to be wary of a diet that steers you away from some whole fruits and vegetables.
 You won't starve, but you certainly will be limiting your options when it comes to grains, fruits, vegetables, and legumes, so it's really worth considering whether this diet is right for you before taking the plunge.

 Before starting any diet, consider talking with your doctor or a registered dietitian about your options, especially if you're aiming to treat chronic disease.